gotson/komga-website/website/docs/community/podman.md

 ```
 podman start komga
 ```
-### Podman Quadlet
+### podman quadlet files

-> These quadlet files were tested with podman 4.5.3
+> These quadlet files were tested with podman version 4.5.3

 Create the following podman quadlet file at `~/.config/containers/systemd`.